-What we like: You can get 14 hours running time on a single set of four AA batteries at 100 lumens.
+What we like: You can get 14 hours of running time on a single set of four AA batteries at 100 lumens.
 It’s fully fire resistant and offers excellent waterproofing to a depth of 3 meters.
-The wide-angle beam is probably the best in its class across out tests.
+The wide-angle beam is probably the best in its class across our tests.
 The elastic strap allows for more uses than mounted lights do.

 You can find the FoxFury 420-T09 Command+ Tilt Fire and Impact Resistant Waterproof White LED Headlamp/Helmet Light on Amazon.

 A bright, fully functional light with a very nice look.